Explore cases offering real-world examples to demonstrate the concepts of the FOAMSHIP approach and how it impacts the potential for success

 Back in the early 80’s Richard Branson was probably best known for Virgin Records – the legendary record label that signed major names like the Rolling Stones, Janet Jackson, and The Human League.
 In 1984, much to the horror of his directors, Richard announced to the world that a high-quality, value-for-money airline would begin operating within three months.
 Three months, some licenses, staff, and an aircraft packed with celebrities later, Virgin Atlantic Airways was born.
 By the end of the decade, they had flown over 1 million passengers and started shaking up services onboard by being the first airline to offer individual TVs to their business class passengers.

-In 2001 Virgin was voted Airline of the Year.
+2001 saw Virgin being voted Airline of the Year.
 Branson says: “A business has to be involving, it has to be fun, and it has to exercise your creative instincts.”

 Colonel Sanders, Kentucky Fried Chicken

 Colonel Harland Sanders has become a world-known figure by marketing his “finger-lickin’ good” Kentucky Fried Chicken.
 His chicken is now served daily across the United States as well as in more than eighty other countries.
 It is one of the largest fast-food corporations in the world.
 The spectacled Colonel Sanders could easily be identified by his clean, crisp white suit, black string tie, and walking cane.
 A statue of this man can be seen as far away as Nathan Road in Hong Kong.